Explore

 To come up with a competitive set of features, factor in the results of the market analysis and the specifics of your niche.
 Pay special attention to your killer feature, a.k.a. a unique selling point — it must offer an innovative solution that makes your video chat app immediately stand out among the rest of the competition.

 If you decide to develop your app with Purrweb, we can help you with establishing the perfect feature set.
-Our analysts will conduct some market research of their own and assist you in fleshing out the concept — if you want them to, of course.
-In doing so, they will also evaluate the project by studying the specifics of your business, analyzing the market, and scrutinizing key competitors.
+Our analysts will conduct market research and assist you in fleshing out the concept — if you want them to, of course.
+In doing so, they’ll also evaluate the project by studying the specifics of your business, analyzing the market, and scrutinizing key competitors.
 This helps us create the project roadmap and give you the exact cost of development, as well as set clear time expectations.

 Step 3.
 Devise the UI/UX design